Willy-Chan/MultiGPU-Experiments/nvidia_libraries/nccl/nccl.md

 ncclCommDestroy(nccl_comm);
 MPI_Finalize();
 ```

+- Every rank runs their own process and doesn't know about any of the others: they can only communicate using MPI.

+- Hence, they use MPI to broadcast the port, communicator group ID, and IP of rank 0.
+The NCCL library can't just auto-"find" every other GPU!

+- You don't HAVE to use MPI: you could theoretically write the UID to a shared file... or use sockets... or TCP/IP protocol!

 - Use `ncclGroupStart()` and `ncclGroupEnd()` around nccl operations you want to aggregate: that way you pay the launch overhead only once. (put around multiple ncclAllReduce calls)